thomasjpfan/ames_housing_hiplot/README.md

 ## Instructions

 1. [Open in Google Colab 💻](https://colab.research.google.com/github/thomasjpfan/ames_housing_hiplot/blob/master/ames_hiplot.ipynb)
-2. Run all the cells.
+2. Run cells if they are not shown.
 3. If you do not see the hiplot plot right click the left edge of the cell and select "View output full screen"

 ![What to click](view_output_fullscreen.png)